 Locke allows here that the ideas of particular things, at least in the minds of children, are imagistic: they are like pictures.
 But over time, as the mind takes note of similarities between many different particulars, it is able to form an abstract idea.
 And Locke’s word for what the mind does in this instance is frame an abstract idea, rather than perceive, conceive, or picture an abstract idea.
 The mind’s goal in framing these abstract ideas, as Locke tell us elsewhere, is to have them to use “as the Standards to rank real Existences into sorts, as they agree with these Patterns, and to denominate them accordingly” (E 2.11.9:159).

 Locke’s larger goal in the Essay is to examine the human understanding and to offer an account of the thoughts, beliefs, opinions, and knowledge that humans have.
 Part of this involves analyzing our mental capabilities.
 If an animal is placed in front of a normal human adult, she will almost instantly be able to categorize that animal and report “that’s a dog” or “that’s a horse” or “that’s a penguin.”
 This is an ability or capacity that the human mind possesses.
 Put differently, this is a datum that any proper theory of human knowledge must be able to account for.
 Locke’s claim is that in order for normal human adults to accomplish this sorting there must be an abstract idea of dog, and of horse, and of penguin in our minds.
-The mind must be able to compare the idea of the animal in front of it with these abstract ideas in order to issue the judgements it does.
+The mind must be able to compare the idea of the animal in front of it with these abstract ideas in order to issue the judgments it does.
 To use Locke’s language from the quotation above, there must be some standard by which we rank entities into sorts.
 But it is not entirely clear that in order for this to happen there must be a picture of some generic dog that is consciously compared to the idea of the particular animal in question.

 Recall Berkeley’s test for whether or not we have abstract ideas.
 It was meant to be an introspective test; in exploring the mental contents of our mind we discover that none of them is a picture of an animal that is not some specific animal.
 This contrasts sharply with the test that Locke devises for whether or not we have abstract ideas: “That this is the way, whereby Men first formed general Ideas...
 I think, is so evident, that there needs no other proof of it, but the considering of a Man’s self, or others, and the ordinary proceedings of their Minds in Knowledge…” (E 3.3.9:412).
 Locke here seems to be saying that in order to make sense of important facts about human knowledge, facts about our psychological development as well as facts about how fully developed minds work, we will need to concede that there are abstract ideas.
 They play a vital role in our cognition.